influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/data_exploration.md

 ```

 The query uses an InfluxQL [function](/influxdb/v1.7/query_language/functions/)
-to calculate the average `water_level`, grouping results into 12 minute
+to count the number of `water_level` points, grouping results into 12 minute
 time intervals, and offsetting the preset time boundaries by six minutes.

 The time boundaries and returned timestamps for the query **without** the `offset_interval` adhere to InfluxDB database's preset time boundaries.
 Let's first examine the results without the offset: